15+ Space Age Inventions and Technologies We Use Everyday

-Both of these fatty acids have been shown to be very important for brain development, as well as being concentrated in human retinas.
+Both of these fatty acids have been shown to be very important for brain development and concentrated in human retinas.
 Despite their apparent importance, these fatty acids cannot be synthesized by the human body and, therefore, need to be assimilated from the diet.

-Today, Formulaid is found in most enriched baby foods in the U.S., and as an additive to infant formulas in more than 65 countries around the world.
+Today, Formulaid is found in most enriched baby foods in the U.S. and as an additive to infant formulas in more than 65 countries worldwide.

-3. The dustbuster started out as lunar rock drill for NASA
+3. The dustbuster started out as a lunar rock drill for NASA

 The humble 'Dustbuster' was originally developed by NASA as part of their Apollo Space Mission.
 The original remit was to develop some form of portable, self-contained drill that could extract core samples from the surface of the Moon.